-In addition to artificial light, we propose to study other signatures of intelligent life with:
+In addition to artificial light, we will study several other possible unconventional SETI techniques:

-- novel techniques: such as searching for industrial and nuclear isotope pollution in the spectrum of planetary transits; a photometric search for nuclear explosions; infrared search for non-LTE thermal signatures (e.g. high brightness temperature that is far higher than the expected thermal conditions); and eavesdroping on leakage of low-frequency radio signals with upcoming data from low-frequency arrays (Loeb and Zaldarriaga, 2007), such as MWA to which we have access. - novel locations: such as stellar remnants (white dwarfs and neutron stars) as well as small bodies that were ejected from other planetary systems into interstellar space and are entering the Solar System (Moro-Martin et al., 2009).
+- novel signatures: such as industrial and nuclear isotope pollution in planetary atmospheres; nuclear explosions; very non-LTE thermal conditions (e.g. high brightness temperatures that are far higher than the expected thermal conditions); and leakage of low-frequency radio or other communication signals. - novel locations: such as planets orbiting stellar remnants (white dwarfs and neutron stars); small bodies (asteroids or comets) that were ejected from planetary systems into interstellar space now entering or passing near the Solar System (Moro-Martin et al., 2009); and regions in which there are high concentrations of free energy (low entropy) such as the vicinity of massive compact objects (neutron stars or black holes), supernova remnants or massive stars.